mettyoung/automated-valet-car-parking-system/README.md

 Automated Valet Car Parking System
 ========================
-This application automates a car parking system which provides park rentals for vehicles and manages its revenue.
+This application automates a car parking system which provides parking lot rentals for vehicles and manages its revenue.

 Each vehicle upon entry can only park in a lot available for that vehicle type.
 If there are no lots available for that vehicle type, it should be denied an entry into the space.

-All of the lots are distinctly numbered (eg: CarLot1, CarLot2,...,MotorcycleLot1, MotorcycleLot2,...).
+All the lots are distinctly numbered (eg: CarLot1, CarLot2,...,MotorcycleLot1, MotorcycleLot2,...).

 Each vehicle upon entering is alloted to the lot with the lowest number for that vehicle type (eg: a car entering a parking space with the available lots CarLot2, CarLot4, CarLot5 would be assigned to CarLot2).